-- to provide legal services to my clients, including the provision of legal advice and representation in courts, tribunals, arbitrations and mediations, and communicating in connection with that purpose; - to assist in training pupils and mini-pupils; - to keep accounting records and enable my clerks to carry out my practice management requirements; - to investigate or address any concerns raised by my clients or third parties about the provision of my services as a barrister; - to take or defend or otherwise address legal or regulatory proceedings relating to the provision of my services as a barrister, or to exercise a lien;

-• to check for potential conflicts of interest in relation to future potential cases
+- to provide legal services to my clients, including the provision of legal advice and representation in courts, tribunals, arbitrations and mediations, or acting as an adjudicator or arbitrator, and communicating in connection with those purposes; - to assist in training pupils and mini-pupils; - to keep accounting records and enable my clerks to carry out my practice management requirements; - to investigate or address any concerns raised by my clients or third parties about the provision of my services as a barrister; - to take or defend or otherwise address legal or regulatory proceedings relating to the provision of my services as a barrister, or to exercise a lien; - to check for potential conflicts of interest in relation to future potential cases.

 I do not use automated decision-making in the processing of your personal data.

 I collect and process both personal data and special categories of personal data as defined in the GDPR.
 This includes all or some of:

 - Name;

 - Email;

 - Phone number;

-- Address;
+- Address:

 - Payment or bank details;

 - Date of birth;

 - Location details;

 - Financial information

 - Medical Records

 - Criminal Records